-MySql 5.7 is an open source free RDBMS for small and midsize data.
-This support connectivity with many different programming languages and platforms via drivers.
-Om Linux system is part of LAMP(Linux, Apache, MySQL, PHP/Python/Perl) stack.
+MySql 5.7 is an open-source free RDBMS for small and midsize data.
+This supports connectivity with many different programming languages and platforms via drivers.
+Om Linux system is part of the LAMP(Linux, Apache, MySQL, PHP/Python/Perl) stack.

 Simply you can install MySql using these three commands

 $ sudo apt-get update $ sudo apt-get install mysql-server $ sudo mysql_secure_installation

 To install MySQL on Ubuntu 18, just update your apt repository first using

 After this On Ubuntu 18, only the latest version of MySQL is included in the APT package repository by default.
 At the time of writing, that’s MySQL 5.7.
 Now another version is not maintained by communities.
 You can try MariaDB instead of MySQL.

 The above command will ask you sudo user password and some inputs and install MySQL 5.7 on your Ubuntu system.

 On a fresh installation of MySQL, you need to initialize data directories and security settings of MySQL.
 But now installation comes with a script that automatically does all configurations for you.